 Fort De Soto Campground, Tierra Verde, Florida — $40.12 to $45.77 including various fees and state tax.
 Includes access to electricity, grills, picnic tables, showers, and restrooms.
 Special camping spots for RVs (or tents) specific for pet owners.

 Durango RV Resort, Red Bluff, California — $63 for Fountain views and $68 for Riverfront views. $378-408 per week.
 Additional costs for more than 2 people or extra vehicles on the plot.
 Good Sam Club/Seniors 10% discount and 15% off for Veterans too.
 Facilities include a spa treatment facility.
 (Recently, this resort has disappeared from the internet.
 Hopefully, it’ll be back.)

-Narrows Too Camping Resort, Bar Harbor, Trenton, Maine — $77 to 145 per night, including access to the clubhouse, swimming pool, water, electric, sewer, cable TV, fire pits, and picnic tables.
+Narrows Too Camping Resort, Bar Harbor, Trenton, Maine — $77 to 145 per night, including access to the clubhouse, swimming pool, water, electricity, sewer, cable TV, fire pits, and picnic tables.
 Pets are allowed, there’s a dog park, and the resort is just minutes away from the Acadia National Park too.

 Private Campground Camping Tips